 Perfect for practically any allergy, this top 8 free treat is simple and satisfying all at the same time.

 Click here if you need to see which marshmallows brands have dairy or other allergens–I have all the top brands listed.

 Truly, the only problem with it, is because they’re so light, I end up eating more than I should!

-- **Also, while these are wheat free, they are not gluten free, as typical and generic brands of rice krispies uses barley in all the brands I've ran across.
-I've found Malt-0-Meal & Erewhon are gluten-free substitutions.
+**Also, while the well-known Kellogg's brand "rice krispies" are wheat free, they are not gluten free, as typical and generic brands of rice krispies uses barley in all the brands I've ran across.
+If you need wheat AND gluten-free, I've found Malt-0-Meal & Erewhon are gluten-free substitutions.